The Diophantine Equation x2 + Dy2 = z2 (Part I)

 A Method of Generating Triples from Novel Equations

-A new, general method for generating triples of the form (x,y,z) for the Diophantine equation x2 + Dy2 = z2, where D, the coefficient of y can be any integer greater than zero is being introduced here.
-The method produces a set of novel second order equations which generates the triples by either random or sequential means.
+A new, general method for generating triples of the form (x,y,z) for the Diophantine equation x2 + Dy2 = z2, where D, is any integer greater than zero.
+The method produces a set of novel second order equations which generates Diophantine triples.
 These equations are listed below using the following table heading format:

 δ1x y z δ2

-Since there are an infinite number of (n, m) integers there are also an infinite number of tables which can be tabulated with their accompanying equations; equations whose purpose is to generate the triples either by random or sequential access.
+Since there are an infinite number of (n2, 2n) integers there are also an infinite number of tables which can be tabulated with their accompanying equations.
 A second sequential access is also possible using the δ1 and δ2 columns whose δ1δ1 and δ2δ2 are both 2 for all the tables.
-In addition, a substantial number of triples are composed of numbers which can be simplified further via prime division.
+In addition,the triples which are generated may be present in primitive or non primitive form, and these non primitives can be converted to primitive forms by dividing out any common factors.
 When D equals one the Diophantine equation takes the form of x2 + y2 = z2 also known as the Pythagorean equation.
+This section can be compared to a known method for generating Pythagorean triples in Part IC applicable only to the Pythagorean and not to the general series of Diophantine equations in Parts II thru VIII.

 Table I